Working From Home? Here are some tips on how to make a seamless transition from the office.

 Have you given up your job in order to become your own boss?
-Have you started working from home part-time?
-Or are you trying to turn a hobby like blogging into a full-time job?
+Or have you started working from home?
 If so, you may be apprehensive about making the transition from the office to a home base.
 Changing environment can take a little getting used to.
 However, lots of people find it incredibly beneficial to work at home.
-Here are some failsafe tips to help you make working from home you should think about the necessities for your working routine.
+Before starting working from home you should think about the necessities for your working routine.
 You need office equipment for doing your obligations properly.
 So you should be well prepared before starting working from home.

-Create a dedicated area
+Create a dedicated working area

 When you think of working from home, you may envision yourself sat in your pajamas making conference calls from the comfort of your sofa.
 There’s an assumption that working at home is a let-off.
 But just because you’re at home doesn’t mean you can slack off.
 With work-related tasks, you need to focus and maintain concentration.
 This is incredibly hard to do if you’ve got children or pets coming in and out or the TV is on in the background.

 Image via Flickr

-Kit your office out before you begin
+Kit your office out before you begin working from home

 Have you got a computer that is up to the job?
 Have you got a comfortable chair and a desk in place?
 Is your Internet connection rapid and reliable?
 Will you be able to carry out every aspect of your day job from your office?
 Make sure you answer yes to the final question before you start.
 If you’re considering updating your broadband package, search online.

 Image via Wikimedia

-Establish a routine
+Establish working from home routine